giogresio/Personal-Homelab/README.md

 ```

 ---

+Note-

-*The OVERVIEW files indicate what files reside within each folder*
+*The OVERVIEW files indicate what files reside within each folder.*